wonkodv/hanstool/README.md

 *   `HISTORY`: a path to a file that contains the latest commands.
 *   `HISTORY_LIMIT`: the number of entries to keep when loading the file
 *   `DEBUG`: set to true to do post mortem pdb debugging. and more logging
-*   `SCRIPTS` If no script is passed on the command line, this variable can specify scripts, seperated by `:` that will be loaded.

-String variables can be configured via environment, but require a `HT3_` prefix, for example in `.bashrc`:
+The script `ht3\default_scripts\environment.3.py` loads all environment Variables that start with `HT3_` into the env, without the prefix.

     export HT3_HISTORY=~/.config/ht3/readline_history
     export HT3_DEBUG=1
     export HT3_SCRIPTS=/opt/imported/scripts:~/__config/ht3

-Other python objects and strings can be configured in scripts, or on the commandline with -x.
+Thos will allways be string variables.
+Other python objects can be configured in scripts, or as evaluated code on the commandline.

 Tipps
 -----